blast-hardcheese/smithy/docs/source/1.0/guides/model-linters.rst

        * - Property
          - Type
          - Description
-       * - appendNoninclusiveTerms
+       * - terms
          - { ``keyword`` -> [ ``alternatives`` ] }
-         - A set of noninclusive terms to suggestions to append to the built-in mappings.
-This property is not required and defaults to an empty set.
+         - A set of noninclusive terms to suggestions to either override or replace the built-in mappings.
+This property is not required unless ``excludeDefaults`` is true.
+The default value is the empty set.
-           Cannot specify with `replaceNoninclusiveTerms`
-       * - replaceNoninclusiveTerms
+       * - excludeDefaults
-         - { ``keyword`` -> [ ``alternatives`` ] }
+         - ``boolean``
+         - A flag indicating whether or not the mappings set specified by ``terms`` configuration replaces the built-in set or appends additional mappings.
-         - A set of noninclusive terms to suggestions to replace the built-in mappings.
-This property is not required and defaults to an empty set.
+           This property is not required and defaults to false.
-           Cannot specify with `appendNoninclusiveTerms`

 Example: